-B Vitamins Reduce Grey Matter Loss and Slow Alzheimer’s Progression
+B Vitamins Slow Grey Matter Loss and Alzheimer’s Progression

 Researchers from the University of Oxford have determined that B vitamin supplementation can slow and possibly reverse the progression of Alzheimer’s symptoms along with cognitive impairment.